LukasMurdock/LukasMurdock.github.io/_posts/2021-10-04-marketing.md

 Because the best story wins.
 Not the best idea.
 Not the right answer.
 Just whoever tells a story that catches people’s attention and gets them to nod their heads.

+[Storytelling is the art of strategically withholding information](https://www.julian.com/blog/storytelling) to create [beats](https://nofilmschool.com/story-beats-definition) of tension.

 > What you do in this world is a matter of no consequence.
 The question is what can you make people believe you have done.
 > — [Sherlock Holmes](https://www.goodreads.com/quotes/62701-what-you-do-in-this-world-is-a-matter-of)